boostorg/website-v2/docs/commands.md

 # Management Commands

+## `devdata`

+Runs the appropriate commands to set up enough data for your development environment to be fully functional.
+This includes a combination of live data from the GitHub API, the Boost repo and Boost library repos on GitHub, and other sources, and fake data.

+For any fake data generated, you always have the option of running the appropriate commands to overwrite the fake data with live data.

+Data imported with devdata:

+- Boost versions

+**Options**

+- `--max-version-count`: Pass the number of Boost versions to import.
+Defaults to 100, which will import all Boost versions back to whatever it is `settings.MINIMUM_BOOST_VERSION`.
+Passing a lower number can speed up the import process.
+- `--token`: Pass a GitHub API token.
+If not passed, will use the value in `settings.GITHUB_TOKEN`.

 ## `import_commit_counts`

 Imports commit counts for all libraries, broken down by month, and saves them to the database.
 The command uses the Github API to retrieve commit data and is intended for a one-time import.